EnglundE/pasta-palace-ms2/README.md

 > 1. Log in to GitHub and locate the [Repository](Link to project on Github)
 > 2. Go to Settings in this repository.
 > 3. Scroll down to the GitHub Pages section.
-> 4. Under source, klick the "none" dropdown and choose the main branch.
+> 4. Under source, click the "none" dropdown and choose the main branch.
 > 5. The page will automatically refresh.
 > 6. Under GitHub Pages section in settings you can now locate the published site link.